Aydogdy Kurbanov: Career and research

 Kurbanov has been a postdoctoral researcher in the field of history and archaeology at the Institute of Archaeology and Ethnography of the Academy of Sciences of Turkmenistan, with "The Eastern frontiers of the Sasanian Empire: Case Study in Southern Turkmenistan" as his research project.
 He has served as the head of the institute's Department of Archaeology.
 He has also worked at the Eurasian department of the German Archaeological Institute in Berlin.
 From January to April 2007, he worked at the University of Pennsylvania's Department of East Asian Languages and Civilizations on the research project "State Building by the Hephthalites (White Huns) in the Fourth Through Sixth Centuries" under the Fulbright Scholar Program.

 With financial grants from National Geographic, he executed two research projects in Turkmenistan, namely "Defining the Eastern Frontiers of the Sasanian Empire.
 Survey in the Ancient Abiverd and Merv Regions. (from 1 July 2014 to 30 June 2015)" and "Exploring the Neolithic to Chalcolithic Transition in Central Asia.
 Excavations in Dashly-depe. (from 1 March 2018 to 28 February 2019)".

 From June 1 to July 2018, he was a guest researcher for the Directeurs d’Études Associés (Associate Research Directors) programme, which is the "oldest international mobility programme" at the Fondation Maison des Sciences de l'Homme (Foundation House of Human Sciences), that was started in 1975 by the joint efforts of the French Secretary of State for Universities, Department for Higher Education and Research, and Fernand Braudel.
 He has also excavated in Turkmenistan.
 He was a research fellow at the Institute of Ancient Near Eastern Archaeology of the Free University of Berlin.
 In 2023-2024 he was a visiting scholar at the Oxford Nizami Ganjavi Centre, University of Oxford.
+In 2025, he was elected as a corresponding member of the German Archaeological Institute.